Semi trailer breaks open, dumps 40K pounds of mail on interstate

 CROWN POINT, Ind.
-(WGN) — A semi driver was arrested early Monday morning for impaired driving after his truck carrying around 40,000 pounds of mail overturned on I-65 in Indiana.
+(WGN) — A semi-truck driver was arrested early Monday morning, suspected of impaired driving, after his truck carrying around 40,000 pounds of mail overturned on I-65 in Indiana.

 At around 12:15 a.m., Indiana State Police responded to a call of a semi crash on I-65 near mile marker 246 in Crown Point.